mupersega/terminal_terrain_gen/README.md

 ---
 ## Installation

-Firstly one can get the code by either cloning this github repository or by heading to the code button, downloading the zip and extracting.

-Installation and running of 2-Dimensional Terrain Generator is managed by the ./terra file.
+The installation and running of this terrain generator is managed by the "./terra" file.

-To *Install* please navigate to the main directory and type './terra' and enter.
+To *Install* please navigate to the main directory and enter **'./terra'**.
 Installation of dependencies will be taken care of when you select the install dependencies option; follow the prompts and press 'i'.

 *Run* the application in the same way, type './terra' and press enter.
 Now instead of installing dependencies, follow the prompts and press 'r' to run the application.